 In its day, the workhouse was considered the epitome of workhouse design.
 It provided spacious modern accommodation which included separate accommodation for a whole range of inmates including the able bodied, the aged and infirm, expectant mothers and those with young children, married couples, the mentally sub-normal and the mentally ill, as shown in the block plan below.

 An old house known as Warkworth House, located to the south-east of the workhouse, was purchased by the union in around 1899.
 The building appears to have been employed as an annexe to the workhouse for various purposes.
 In 1916, it was certified for the accommodation of 38 male children who were classed in the terminology of the time as 'idiots' or 'imbeciles'.

-From around 1920, the workhouse was known as Warkworth House and the infirmary part of the site became known as the West Middlesex Hospital.
-Between 1931 and 1948 it was the West Middlesex County Hospital, with most of the pauper inmates then being transferred to Percy House.
+From around 1920, the workhouse was known as Warkworth House and the infirmary part of the site as the West Middlesex Hospital.
+In 1935, the two sections were merged to create the West Middlesex County Hospital, with most of the pauper inmates then being transferred to Percy House.
 In 1948, the site again became West Middlesex Hospital.

 By 2001, the site was occupied by Hounslow and Spelthorne Mental Health Services.